GiuliaTeggi/web-performance-notes/README.md

 - Test production build against perf budget (can test with different server and browsers configs).
 Check where bottlenecks are.

  Perf budgets are unique to each project and its requirements + can change over time

+ ## Optimizing images

+ Images have by far the largest impact on performance.
+ - **image quality**: The more detail the image has, the larger the data necessary to display it.
+Huge data savings & performance gains in reducing the quality of the images.
+[Squoosh](https://squoosh.app/): service to compress image files as much as possible.
+Shallow depth of field means better performance.
+ - **image scaling**: it's possible to downscale an image by 87% to reduce complexity and then upscale the result by 115% to get an image of the same starting size with significant less complexity, without anyone noticing.
+ - **image format**: image format or file type has direct impact on performance (JPG/JPEG, PNG, GIF, SVG, WebP).
+WebP: lossless and lossy image format with transparency created for the web, aims to replce JPG/JPEG - smaller image sizes than JPG/JPEG and PNG, however only supported by modern browsers (need to use JPG fallbacks for older browsers).
+Always use video instead of animated GIF.
+ - **manual image optimization**: decide maximum visible size of the image - good rule is never go over 1920px width for full-bleed images.
+Scale images to maximum displayed size, so not to serve an image larger than displayed size.
+Experiment with compression in WebP and JPG, the lower the compression the better - good rule is around 75%.
+Run svgs through svgs compressors to ensure they are as simple as possible.
+ - **automated image optimization**: dedicated tools for image optimization, [imagemin](https://www.npmjs.com/package/imagemin) and its plugins to compress different image formats, [Squoosh experimental CLI](https://www.npmjs.com/package/@squoosh/cli), [sharp](https://www.npmjs.com/package/sharp)(which provide whole suite of image optimization, transformation and modification).
+Advice: use sharp to generate different sized images if needed, then imagemin to minify the generated images.
+ - **responsive images**: in order to deliver appropriately sized image every time use source sets (`srcset`) and `sizes`, so browser can pick correct image for each viewport.
+Sizes attribute defined the image size at any screen width using media queries.
+Always provide an image for the smallest possible screen (usually 320px) + make widest image 1920px + control displayed width for other images using sizes attribute & finding natural breakpoints.
+Try to limit yourself to 4/5 image sizes.
+ - **lazy loading images**: native lazy loading supported by all modern browsers with the loading=lazy img attribute.
+For older browsers support: [lazysizes](https://github.com/aFarkas/lazysizes)

+## Markup and content

+- **Javascript**: minify to reduce size and uglify to improve code efficiency ([Uglify](https://www.npmjs.com/package/uglify-js), [Terser](https://www.npmjs.com/package/terser), [Webpack](https://webpack.js.org/guides/production/#minification)), code split and use ESM modules when possible.
+JS fuynctionality should be modularised as much as possible and split in different files: clear separation of concerns, can be loaded conditionally ( = perf benefits) and when one module updates not all JS need to be downloaded again.
+First load only critical Js, then necessary functionality, then lazy load the rest.
+    - script tag is **render blocking**: `async` and `defer` keywords change this behaviour improving performance as browser parsing isn't paused while the script is being downloaded. **Async**: loading is asynchronous but execution is synchronous. **Defer**: loading is styll async (not render blocking) but execution is deferred until the HTML parsing is complete ( = same as placing `script` tag at the bottom of the `body`, except script is loaded async so better perf).
+Best practices: place `script` tags in `head`, use `async` as default, defer scripts that can be or that need fully built DOM.
+    - Js modules can be lazy loaded using `import()`, so that they're loaded only when they're needed
+- CSS: minify, post process, inline critical css, defer loading non-critical css.